Probing for the Usage of Grammatical Number: Results

-We now return to the question of whether nouns and verbs share a functional encoding of number, or whether BERT encodes number differently for them.
-To answer this question, we investigate the impact of removing a category's encoding from another category, e.g. applying an amnesic projector learned on verbs to a noun.
-In particular, we measure how these interventions decrease BERT's performance in our behavioral task. \cref{fig:amnesic-agreement-cue,fig:amnesic-agreement-target} presents these results.

-We observe that each category's projector has a different impact on performance depending on whether it is applied to the cue or the target. \cref{fig:amnesic-agreement-cue}, for instance, shows that using the verb's, or masked verb's, projector to erase information at the cue's (i.e., the noun's) position does not hurt the model.
-It is similarly unimpactful (as shown in \cref{fig:amnesic-agreement-target}) to use the noun's projectors to erase a target's (i.e., the masked verb's) number information.
-Further, the projector learned on the mixed set of representations does affect the cue, but has little effect on the target.
-Together, these results confirm that BERT relies on rather distinct encodings of number information for nouns and verbs.\footnote{ A potential criticism of amnesic probing is that it may remove more information than necessary.
+Additionally, we also investigate the impact of amnesic projectors learned on the other categories when applied to the cue or target.
+We observe that each category's projector has a different effect over the cue and the target. \cref{fig:amnesic-agreement-target}, for instance, shows that using the noun's projector to erase information at the target does not hurt the model.
+It is similarly unimpactful (as shown in \cref{fig:amnesic-agreement-cue}) to use the verb's (or masked verb's) projectors to erase a cue's number information.
+Further, the projector learned on the mixed set of representations has little effect on the target, but does affect the cue.
+This confirms that BERT relies on rather distinct encodings of number information for nouns and verbs.\footnote{ A potential criticism of amnesic probing is that it may remove more information than necessary.
 Cross-testing our amnesic probes, however, results in little effect on BERT's behavior.
 It is thus likely that they are not overly harming our model.
 Further, we also run a control experiment proposed by \citeauthor{elazar2021amnesic}, removing random directions at each layer (instead of the ones found by our amnesic probes).
 These results are displayed in the appendix in \cref{tab:amnesic-baselines}.}\looseness=-1